strimzi/strimzi.github.io/_posts/2020-08-26-enforce-custom-resource-policies-with-opa-gatekeeper.md

 But at this point, the Operator still might not know about the resource.
 Only after the resource is created or modified, the Kubernetes API server will notify the operator about it and the operator will decide what action to take.
 Because this happens asynchronously, the operator has no chance to stop the resource from being created or changed.
-The operator will see the resource only once it is created or changed and that is too late.
-So operators cannot easily do any advanced validation or apply some sophisticated policies.
+The operator will see the resource only once it is created or changed and that is too late to do things likes like validation or applying sophisticated policies.
-And this does not apply only to Strimzi but to all operators in general.
+This applies not only to Strimzi, but to operators in general.

 ![Asynchronous flow when creating or changing CRs](/assets/images/posts/2020-08-26-asynchronous-cr-flow.png)

-The Custom Resource Definitions can of course include OpenAPIv3 spec which does a basic validation of the custom resource.
+The Custom Resource Definitions can of course include an OpenAPIv3 schema which enables some basic validation of the custom resource.
 But that validates only the structure of the custom resource.
 It cannot do more advanced validations such as _Does the Kafka cluster where I want to create the topic exist?_.
 Our users are then wondering why did Strimzi let them create a topic for non-existent Kafka cluster.
-But there is not much an operator can do about it.
+But there is not much an operator can do about that.

 ## Admission Controllers

-While operators cannot reject the custom resources as _invalid_, there are other Kuberneter components which.
+While operators cannot reject the custom resources as _invalid_, there are other Kuberneter components which can.
 They are called [Admission Controllers](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/).
 Admission controllers work as webhooks.
-You can register your application as admission controller for any kind of resource.
+You can register an application as admission controller for any kind of resource.
-And whenever is such resource created or changed, the webhook will be called to validate it and either approve it and admit it into the cluster or reject it.
+And whenever such a resource is created or changed, the webhook will be called to validate it and either approve it and admit it into the cluster or reject it.
 If needed, the webhooks can even modify the resource, but that goes beyond the scope of this blog post.

 Because the admission controllers are called before the request is done and the result is stored in the _Etcd_ database, you can use them to do some advanced validation or apply some policies which need to be enforced.